hfoffani/webprofiler/README.md

 ### Build

 If you want to build the system you will need the Chrome browser and the Chrome Driver.
 The program itself is written in Java 8.
-Just invoke Maven to build it:
+Just invoke Maven from the `webprofiler-java` directory to build it:

     mvn clean compile assembly:single package